5th February, 2025

 A hard hat's service life starts the first time it is worn.
 You should make a note of this date, and carry out regular visual inspections for scratches, dents and other damage.

-How long a usage you will get out of your hard hat depends on a few factors, how long after the manufacturer you start using it, and what happens to the hard hat when you use it.
+How long a usage you will get out of your hard hat depends on a few factors, how long after the manufacture date you start using it, and what happens to the hard hat when you use it.

 You're probably not going to start using a hard hat as soon as it gets manufactured.
 It will be transported from the manufacturer to the supplier, and probably spend some time in storage before being used for the first time.